pangiole/akka-wamp/docs/router.md

     - ``path``
       The path the router expects WebSocket connection requests (default is ``/ws``)

+    - ``abort-unknown-realms``
+      The boolean switch (default is false) to NOT automatically create realms if they don't exist yet

 > NOTE: the Akka Wamp Router, by default, expects HTTP Upgrade to WebSocket requests addressed to ``http://127.0.0.1:8080/ws``